kancharlanavyatha/kancharlanavyatha/README.md

 <br/>

-*open to internships · collabs · anyone who wants to talk ML at 2am*
+*open to internships · collabs · anyone who wants to talk life and code*

 <br/>